jamisonb3018/ELK-Stack-Project/README.md

 - SSH into the ELK Container ssh then ansible@10.0.0.4.

-- Run docker container list -a to verify that the container is on.
+- Run docker container list -a to verify that the container is running .

-- If it isn't on, then run docker start sebp/elk.
+- If it isn't running then run docker start sebp/elk.

-- Exit the ELK Container
+- Exit ELK Container

 - Navigate to (Your IP Address):5601 from your web browser.